HallaSurvivor/Blog/_posts/2024-03-25-ams-sectional-talk-fh.md

 If you're me, this feels a _whole_ lot like a familiar story from categorical logic!

-TODO: where the hell did I put part 2 on the "what"?
-TODO: Valeria's last name?
+This, of course, is all part of the _what_!

 At this point in the talk I took a quick diversion to remind people about [Functorial Semantics][15].
-This was extra easy since in the morning session [Valeria][16] spent some time talking about the lawvere theory for monoids!
+This was extra easy since in the morning session [Valentina Zapata Castro][16] spent some time talking about the lawvere theory for monoids!

 <br>